WyriHaximus/reactphp-child-process-pool/README.md

 composer require reactphp-child-process-pool
 ```

+## Pools ##

+* `Fixed` - Spawns a given fixed amount of workers
+* `Flexible` - Spawns workers as a needed basis, given a minimum and maximum it will spawn within those values
+* `CpuCoreCountFixed` - Spawns the same amount of workers as you have CPU cores and affinitiates them all to a different code
+* `CpuCoreCountFlexible` - Same as `Flexible` and `CpuCoreCountFixed` where the maximum amount of workers is the CPU core count

 ## Usage ##

 This package pools [`wyrihaximus/reactphp-child-process-messenger`](https://github.com/WyriHaximus/reactphp-child-process-messenger), please see that package for details how to use it.